karthiksriramoju/Leave-Management-Portal/README.md

 - **Rohini** – Helped with backend logic and leave workflows
 - **Medhilesh** – Worked on authentication and integration
 - **Sahasra** – Contributed to testing and UI refinement

----

-## 📄 License

-MIT License.
-Feel free to use and build upon it with attribution.